pyscaffold/pyscaffold/docs/index.rst

    tox -e publish -- --repository pypi  # to release your package to PyPI tox -av  # to list all the tasks available

-Type ``putup -h`` to learn about ref:`other things PyScaffold can do <features>` for your project, and if you are not convinced yet, have a look on these :ref:`reasons to use PyScaffold <reasons>`.
+Type ``putup -h`` to learn about :ref:`other things PyScaffold can do <features>` for your project, and if you are not convinced yet, have a look on these :ref:`reasons to use PyScaffold <reasons>`.

 There is also a `video tutorial`_ on how to develop a command-line application with the help of PyScaffold.

 .. note::

-   PyScaffold 4 is compatible with Python 3.6 and greater For legacy Python 2.7 please install PyScaffold 2.5 *(not officially supported)*.
+   PyScaffold 4 is compatible with Python 3.6 and greater.

+   For legacy Python 2.7 please install PyScaffold 2.5 *(not officially supported)*.